• Free Tours

 Fire runs (“correfocs”)

 Definitely, one of the craziest experiences that you can have in Barcelona.
-Imagine beasts in the form of dragons and evil figures, put them together with a bunch of people dressed as devils and chasing you with giant fire sparklers, mix it all on a parade and you get correfoc.
+Imagine beasts in the form of dragons and evil figures, put them together with a bunch of people dressed as devils and chasing you with giant fire sparklers, mix it all on a parade, and you get correfoc.
 Don’t forget to cover yourself in non-flammable clothing!

 Decorated streets